-As a former fine art and antiques dealer, Ms. Fisher auctioned 18th- and 19th-century art (and antiques) at Christie’s and Sotheby’s, and procured fine period art for private collectors from the U.S., Europe, and Canada.
+As a fine art dealer (and former antiques dealer), Ms. Fisher auctioned 18th- and 19th-century art and antiques at Christie’s and Sotheby’s, and procured fine period art for private collectors worldwide.
 On this site, she is delighted to offer a small selection of fine 18th-century French drawings and prints, and 19th-century French academic paintings.
 Many of these pieces are from her previous business (Andrea Fisher Fine Art) and represent artists whose works are housed in the permanent collections of art museums worldwide, including Le Musée du Louvre and The Metropolitan Museum of Art.

 It is her great pleasure to discover and study art from these periods, as well as share their beauty and history with others.

 Art works available for purchase are in the process of being posted, starting with the 18th-century French, chalk-manner etchings.
 Artists represented include: Gilles Demarteau (1722-1776) – Court Engraver to Louis XV, Louis-Marin Bonnet (1736-1793), Pierre Carrier-Belleuse (1851-1932), Albert de Belleroche (1864-1944), and Alexandre Falguière (1831-1900).
 [Note: among the works available by Demarteau are an important pair of etchings with Royal provenance.]

 For the purpose of historical reference, important pieces sold by Ms. Fisher will also be listed on these pages.
 These include a painting by French academic artist Charles-Amable Lenoir (1860-1926), who is considered by scholars to be the finest disciple of William Bouguereau, and from my personal collection, an original etching by the noted rococo artist, François Boucher (1703-1770) – Court painter to Louis XV.

 LOUIS-MARIN BONNET (French, 1736-1793)